-It is as well true that with technology you can compile all sorts of data about your clients.
-But collecting relevant information requires thought and careful preparation.
+It is also true that, with technology, you can compile all sorts of data about your clients.
+However, collecting relevant information requires thought and careful preparation.

 The first step through identifying your most profitable client is to know why they buy your product and services.
 CRM records having account management functionalities that can include a personalized model with which a sales representative can classify by category if the purchase was based on a special offer, a visit, or geographical proximity.

 Your CRM system also has to provide for detail describing if the purchase requires or not a follow-up (training or maintenance work, for example), if a minimum contact with the client is necessary, or if there is a risk that the buying will not happen again for a long period of time.
 This information is crucial because it helps to assess the profitability of the clients through a better control of the acquisition and maintenance costs.